As we approach the winter months, the colder weather and darker mornings and evenings can have an impact on our mood.

 What causes Seasonal Affective Disorder?

 SAD can be triggered by the lack of sunlight in winter.
-This affects levels of hormones (melatonin and serotonin) in the part of the brain that controls mood, sleep and appetite – in other words, our circadian rhythms.
+Reduced sunlight can affect levels of hormones (melatonin and serotonin) in the part of the brain that controls mood, sleep and appetite – in other words, your circadian rhythms or body clock.

 What are the symptoms of Seasonal Affective Disorder?